hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 2. **Calculate enrichment scores for each gene set**
    * This score reflects how often genes in the set appear at the top or bottom of the ranked list.
    * The score is calculated by walking down the list of log2 fold changes and increasing the running-sum statistic every time a gene in the gene set is encountered and decreasing it when genes are not part of the gene set.
-   * Increase/decrease is determined by magnitude of fold change
+   * Increase/decrease is determined by magnitude of fold change.
 3. **Estimate statistical significance**
    *  A permutation test is used to calculate a null distribution for the enrichment score.
 This produces a p-value that represents the probability of observing a given enrichment score.
 4. Adjust for **multiple hypothesis testing**
-   * Enrichment scores are normalized for the size of each gene set and a false discovery rate is calculated to prevent false positives
+   * Enrichment scores are normalized for the size of each gene set and a false discovery rate is calculated to prevent false positives.

 ### Running GSEA with MSigDB gene sets

-The clusterProfiler package offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
+The `clusterProfiler` package offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
 We will use the MSigDb gene sets in our example below.
 The Molecular Signatures Database (also known as [MSigDB](https://www.gsea-msigdb.org/gsea/msigdb/mouse/collections.jsp)) is a collection of annotated gene sets.
-It contains 8 major collections for mouse, and for our analysis we will use C5 which contains the Gene Ontology gene sets.
+It contains 8 major collections for mouse, and for our analysis we will use C5, which contains the Gene Ontology gene sets.
 We can see how this aligns with our ORA result.

 To run GSEA with the MSigDb gene sets, we will use the `msigdbr` R package which provides the MSigDB gene sets in tidy data format that can be used directly with clusterProfiler.
 The msigdbr package **supports several species**: